 Thank you very much for your suggestion.
-In the revised manuscript, we have added a longitude-depth plot of mean zonal currents along the three sections (Figure 4) and additional description of it in Lines163-170 in the revised manuscript, as follow:
+We have added a longitude-depth plot of mean zonal currents along the three sections (Fig. 8) and additional description of it, as follow:

-Here, longitude-depth plots of mean zonal currents along the sections A, B, and C are also presented in Fig. 4, which clearly shows different zonal current system along the transects.
-Mean zonal currents along Transect A (Fig. 4a) show two distinctive features: (1) the mean currents dominantly flow eastward from the sea surface to 100 m depth (95° E-114° E), and (2) they are predominantly westward from the region (115° E), which is close to Lombok Strait (LS) as one of the ITF exit passages, to the 122° E longitude line.
-In addition, the mean eastward current at $A{EJ}$ also exists at depth beneath 100 m and reaches of about 0.03 m s-1 at ~400 m.
-Meanwhile, the average current on Transect B (the transitional zone) is westward, especially at longitudes 101° E to 107° E (Fig. 4b).
-In the offshore region (Transect C), mean zonal current flows westward throughout the region (Fig. 4c).
+Here, longitude-depth plots of mean zonal currents along the sections A, B, and C are also presented in Fig. 8, which clearly shows different zonal current system along the transects.
+Mean zonal currents along Transect A (Fig. 8a) show two distinctive features: (1) the mean currents dominantly flow eastward from the sea surface to 100 m depth (95° E-114° E), and (2) they are predominantly westward from the region (115° E), which is close to Lombok Strait (LS) as one of the ITF exit passages, to the 122° E longitude line.
+In addition, the mean eastward current at AEJ occurs up to ~600 m.
+Meanwhile, the average current on Transect B (the transitional zone) is westward, especially at longitudes 101° E to 107° E (Fig. 8b).
+In the offshore region (Transect C), mean zonal current flows westward throughout the region (Fig. 8c).